SetProtocol/STIPS/STIPS/STIP-009.md

 > initialize

-ANYONE CAN CALL: Wires SetToken, DelegatedManager, global manager extensions, and modules together into a functioning package. `_initializeTargets` includes any extensions or modules which need to be initialized and modules must initialized before extensions.`initializeBytecode` is an encoded call to the relevant target's initialize function.
+ONLY DEPLOYER: Wires SetToken, DelegatedManager, global manager extensions, and modules together into a functioning package. `_initializeTargets` includes any extensions or modules which need to be initialized and modules must initialized before extensions.`initializeBytecode` is an encoded call to the relevant target's initialize function.